FlowFuse/flowfuse/docs/cloud/README.md

 Other 3rd party nodes _may_ attempt to access the filesystem with unpredictable results.

+Persistent file storage has a quota limit set at `100MB` per project.
+A single file, written or read in 1 operation is limited to `10MB` in size.

+These values were determined to be the most suitable default that more than satisfies the majority of requirements while being considerate performance and cost.

+## Node-RED context

+Context data within a Node-RED project is not persistent, FlowForge adds persistence via a plugin.
+The context values are stored outside of the container to provide persistence.

+Persistent context has a quota limit set at `1MB` per project.
+This value was determined to be the most suitable default that more than satisfies the majority of requirements while being considerate performance and cost.

 ## Network Connections

 ### HTTP(S) & Websockets